 1.1.
-The objective of this policy is to prescribe the parameters for the scheme which is aimed to reduce instances of euthanasia at race meetings and official trial sessions due to injury and detail the financial support for the repair and rehabilitation of those injuries.
+The objective of the Greyhound Recovery Rebate Scheme (GRRS) policy is to prescribe the parameters for the scheme which is aimed to provide financial support for the treatment and rehabilitation of serious injuries sustained by greyhounds at race meetings and official trial sessions and thus minimise euthanasia as a result of such injuries.

 - 2.1.
-The Greyhound Recovery Rebate Scheme (GRRS) is only available for injuries incurred by greyhounds at a race meeting or qualifying trials or an official trial session at which club officials are present. - 2.2.
-Tasracing will contribute funding up to a maximum of \$3,000 including GST towards all veterinary costs for injured greyhounds whose cases are considered eligible. - 2.3.
-On identification of an eligible injury at a race meeting, the on-track Veterinarian will offer the option of participation within the scheme to the person responsible for the greyhound at the meeting. - 2.4.
-Participation in the scheme is voluntary, however the Conditions of Entry in Clause 4 must be satisfied before a greyhound will be accepted into the scheme. - 2.5.
+The Greyhound Recovery Rebate Scheme is only available for injuries incurred by greyhounds at a race meeting or qualifying trials or an official trial session at which club officials are present. - 2.2.
+Tasracing will contribute funding up to a maximum of \$5,500 including GST towards all veterinary costs for greyhound injuries eligible under the scheme. - 2.3.
+On identification of an eligible injury, the on-track Veterinarian will offer the option of participation within the scheme to the person responsible for the greyhound at the meeting. - 2.4.
+Participation in the scheme is voluntary, however, the Conditions of Entry (Clause 4) must be satisfied before a greyhound will be accepted into the scheme. - 2.5.
 The person responsible for the greyhound may use any registered Veterinarian(s) in the treatment of the injury sustained. - 2.6.
 Tasracing retains the right to assess any situation and make any decision it deems appropriate at its entire discretion on any matters which arises from time to time, in respect to any claim under this policy.